 If the new believer presses the issue and suggests that all of the Bibles might then be wrong about something, the reply is, “Well, God would just not allow something like that.”
 Pressing further, that if God allowed some small problems in every Bible, why He would bother preventing big ones, or why He would not allow all of the Bibles to be wrong about something fundamental, the query does not get a much better response.

-Any cursory exploration of the matter will reveal that nearly every evangelical believes this way.
+Any cursory exploration of the matter will reveal that nearly every Christian believes this way today.
 All popular commentaries on the Bible say the same thing about this topic.
 Nearly all brothers and sisters in Christ reinforce the idea.
 It is claimed that inspiration has been lost, because the originals … the autographs … have been lost.
 All available sources seem to take for granted that there are mistakes in every Bible, even in the ancient Greek and Hebrew copies surviving from long ago.
-It quickly becomes apparent that no one really knows where all of the mistakes in the Bible are, or how to fix them, but all agree there are mistakes in every Bible … and the more scholarly minded amateurs will freely point out a few such errors in some translation they have come to disdain.
+It quickly becomes apparent that no one really knows where all of the mistakes in the Bible are, or how to fix them, but all agree there are mistakes in every Bible … and the more scholarly minded amateurs will freely point out a few such errors in some translation they have come to dislike.

 Eventually one comes to a sobering realization: there is no general agreement about what the correct words in the Bible should be, specifically, even in the original languages.
 All biblical scholars have different ideas about what the Bible should contain in one place or another.
 No one – anywhere — really seems to know all of the evidence for sure … and this is not perceived to be a significant problem.

 Now, any sane person knowing the truth of inspiration … both the fact AND the purpose … starts having some real problems with this.
-The claim is that no one knows the truth exactly, the real truth is hopefully buried somewhere in all of the versions “out there” but no one knows exactly where, and finally, its left up to the individual to decide what is true and what is not, based on how you — the ignorant lay person — feel about it all.
+The claim is that no one knows the truth exactly, the real truth is hopefully buried somewhere in all of the versions “out there,” but no one knows exactly where, and finally, its left up to the individual to decide what is true and what is not, based on how you — the ignorant lay person — feel about it all.